Kirby's Dream Collection

-Content
+Overview

 Kirby's Dream Collection includes six playable Kirby platform games: the Game Boy games Kirby's Dream Land (1992) and Kirby's Dream Land 2 (1995), the NES game Kirby's Adventure (1993), the SNES games Kirby Super Star (1996) and Kirby's Dream Land 3 (1997), and the Nintendo 64 game Kirby 64: The Crystal Shards (2000).
+All six games see the player controlling Kirby as he traverses through 2D levels and inhales enemies to defeat them, with later entries introducing the ability to absorb enemies' Copy Abilities and take on their powers.
 In addition to the GameCube Controller and Classic Controller, all six games have been calibrated for use with the Wii Remote turned horizontally.
 The game supports up to four players depending on which game is chosen.
-Like the other four games in the collection, the Game Boy games (Kirby's Dream Land and Kirby's Dream Land 2) are emulated via the Wii's "Virtual Console" interface, complete with the "suspending play" and manual features, despite Game Boy titles never being released on the service via the Wii Shop Channel.
+Like the other four games in the collection, the Game Boy games (Kirby's Dream Land and Kirby's Dream Land 2) are emulated via the Wii's Virtual Console interface, complete with the "suspending play" and manual features, despite Game Boy titles never being released on the service via the Wii Shop Channel.
 As a result, the console must be reset in order to switch games.
-All six games had previously been released separately on the Virtual Console via the Wii Shop Channel and 3DS eShop.
+All six games had previously been released separately on the Virtual Console via the Wii Shop Channel and Nintendo eShop on Nintendo 3DS, though Kirby's Dream Land 2 was not yet available in North America at the time of release.

-Kirby's Dream Collection also features 13 new challenge stages based on those found in Kirby's Return to Dream Land (2011).
-A museum section features box art and video spotlights for every game in the Kirby series released through 2012, along with three viewable episodes from the anime television series Kirby: Right Back at Ya! ("Kirby Comes to Cappy Town", "Crusade for the Blade", and "Waddle While You Work").
-In addition to the game disc, the package includes a booklet that highlights Kirby's history and provides behind-the-scenes trivia about the series, as well as a soundtrack CD containing 42 music tracks from past Kirby games and three new arrangements by the HAL Laboratory sound team.
+Kirby's Dream Collection also features new challenge stages based on those found in Kirby's Return to Dream Land (2011).
+Each stage gives Kirby a specific Copy Ability, which he must use to clear the stage and achieve a high score, being awarded a medal based on the player's performance.
+Completing challenges will unlock additional stages where Kirby must defeat Magolor in a race.
+A museum section features video spotlights and 3D box art for every game in the Kirby series released through 2012, positioned in a timeline alongside real world historical events from each game's release year.
+The museum also includes three viewable episodes from the anime television series Kirby: Right Back at Ya! ("Kirby Comes to Cappy Town", "Crusade for the Blade", and "Waddle While You Work").
+In addition to the game disc, the package includes Kirby’s 20th Anniversary Celebration Book, a booklet highlighting Kirby's history and providing behind-the-scenes trivia about the series.
+It also includes a 45-track soundtrack CD, containing 42 music tracks from past Kirby games and 3 new arrangements by the HAL Laboratory sound team.